AustinCodingAcademy/311_checkpoint_1/README.md

 * PUT /users/:id
   * Update one user matching the path param (id).
 You may again use the sampleUser code as your "body" for this request

+    // 0.
+Make this work. //Added as optional.

 * DELETE /users/:id
   * Delete one user by it's id

+  //1.
+Add the thing where it just makes him inactive. //Added as optional.

 _You may chose to alter these routes so they appear as ('/', '/:id') in your users file and then prefix them all with '/users' when we import them into index.. but you are not required to do so_